What is the ADA?

 Are people with HIV or AIDS protected by the ADA?

 Yes.
 An individual is considered to have a "disability" if he or she has a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.
-Persons with HIV disease, both symptomatic and asymptomatic, have physical impairments that substantially limit one or more major life activities and are, therefore, protected by the law.
-Persons who are discriminated against because they are regarded as being HIV-positive are also protected.
-For example, a person who was fired on the basis of a rumor that he had AIDS, even if he did not, would be protected by the law.
-Moreover, the ADA protects persons who are discriminated against because they have a known association or relationship with an individual who is HIV-positive.
-For example, the ADA would protect an HIV-negative woman who was denied a job because her roommate had AIDS.
+Persons with HIV, both symptomatic and asymptomatic, have physical impairments that substantially limit one or more major life activities and are, therefore, protected by the law.
+Persons who are discriminated against because they are regarded as living with HIV are also protected.
+For example, a person who was fired based on a rumor that he had HIV or AIDS, even if he did not, would be protected by the law.
+Moreover, the ADA protects persons who are discriminated against because they have a known association or relationship with an individual who is living with HIV.
+For example, the ADA would protect an HIV-negative woman who was denied a job because her roommate had HIV or AIDS.

 Employment